mesosphere/spark-build/docs/limitations.md

 *   DC/OS Spark only supports submitting jars and Python scripts.
 It does not support R.

+*   Mesosphere does not provide support for Spark app development.

 *   Spark jobs run in Docker containers.
 The first time you run a Spark job on a node, it might take longer than you expect because of the `docker pull`.

-*   For interactive analytics, we recommend Zeppelin, which supports visualizations and dynamic dependency management.
+*   DC/OS Spark only supports running the Spark Shell from within the DC/OS cluster.
+For interactive analytics, we recommend Zeppelin, which supports visualizations and dynamic dependency management.